 - During the interview and selection process: Contact the hiring supervisor to make request.
 Request should be made at least three (3) business days prior to the date of need.

-Step I: Informal Request
+Step I: Informal request

 Employees are not required to make an Informal Request and individuals requesting accommodation may skip the informal request process and make a formal request which will be handled under Step II below.

-Step II: Formal Request – ADA Office
+Step II: Formal request – ADA Office

 - Accommodation requests may be made orally or in writing.
 The employee should complete the Request for Accommodation form and submit it to the ADA Coordinator.
 The ADA Coordinator or designee may ask the employee to fill out the Request for Accommodation form.
 Decisions regarding accommodation will not be delayed pending receipt of a completed “Request for Accommodation” form.

 - When the need for accommodation is not obvious/visible, the employee may be required to submit supporting documentation regarding the impairment, the limitations resulting from the impairment, and the requested accommodation.
-To expedite the request, the employee should have his/her health care provider complete the Medical Inquiry Form.
-The employee should provide a copy of his/her job class description (available from the Employment section of this website) to the health care provider along with the form.
+To expedite the request, the employee should have their health care provider complete the Medical Inquiry Form.
+The employee should provide a copy of their job class description (available from the Employment section of this website) to the health care provider along with the form.